-Kellie has always been very involved in community activities, raising funds for many charitable causes and providing volunteer time for many initiatives.
-Kellie served as a Director with Child Development Institute in Toronto for 9 years – a board she chaired for 2 years and also served on several Committees including Executive, Audit & Risk, Nominating, Governance, Strategic Planning, and Diversity & Youth Engagement.
+Kellie has always been very involved in community activities, raising funds for many charitable causes, and providing volunteer time for many initiatives.
+Kellie served as a Director with Child Development Institute in Toronto for 9 years – a board she chaired for 2 years and served on several Committees including Executive, Audit & Risk, Nominating, Governance, Strategic Planning, and Diversity & Youth Engagement.

 Dr. Robert Singer

 Dr. Singer is Professor of Chemistry in the Faculty of Science.
 Dr. Singer, born and raised in Nova Scotia, obtained his B.Sc.
 Honours (First Class) at Saint Mary's University in 1986.
 He went on to obtain a Ph.D. in Organic Chemistry with an NSERC PGS Award at Simon Fraser University under the supervision of Professor A. C. Oehlschlager.
-Upon a successful thesis defense in 1992, he took up an Alexander von Humboldt Fellowship at the Universität Marburg in Germany under the supervision of Professor Paul Knochel until September 1993 when he took up an Assistant Professor position at his alma mater.
+Upon a successful thesis defence in 1992, he took up an Alexander von Humboldt Fellowship at the Universität Marburg in Germany under the supervision of Professor Paul Knochel until September 1993, when he took up an Assistant Professor position at his alma mater.
 He is now a Full Professor in the Department of Chemistry at Saint Mary's University.
 He has served two terms as Chair of the Department of Chemistry, two years as the Director of Engineering and has been a member of the University's Academic Senate.
 This is his second election to the Board of Governors.

 Dr. Robert Summerby-Murray